-Staff were aware of the duty of candour requirements to be open, honest and to offer an apology to patients if anything went wrong.
+Staff were aware of the Duty of Candour requirements to be open, honest and to offer an apology to patients if anything went wrong.

 Staff told us there was an open, no blame culture at the practice.
-They said the principal dentist encouraged them to raise any issues and felt confident they could do this.
-They knew who to raise any issues with and told us the principal dentist was approachable, would listen to their concerns and act appropriately.
-The principal dentist discussed concerns at staff meetings and it was clear the practice worked as a team and dealt with issues professionally.
+They said the practice manager encouraged them to raise any issues and felt confident they could do this.
+They knew who to raise any issues with and told us the practice manager was approachable, would listen to their concerns and act appropriately.
+The practice manager discussed concerns at staff meetings and it was clear the practice worked as a team and dealt with issues professionally.